jaime-olivares/vscode-yuml/README.md

 If you have experience developing Visual Studio Code extensions, please propose a detailed solution for any reported issue or feature request.

 ## Roadmap
-* Completion of other diagram types: sequence, components, deployment, etc.
+* Completion of other diagram types: sequence, components, etc.
 * Diagram nesting
 * Intellisense for colors